Technology is changing the way we study

 Alternative formatting

-For students with specific print disabilities the Disabilities Service Accessibility Team can convert materials into alternative formats for students.
+For students with specific print disabilities, the Disabilities Service Accessibility Team can convert materials into alternative formats for students.
 For example, they can convert hard copy to electronic formats, large print and Braille.
-Students should register with Disabilities Service as early as possible in order to allow for timely conversions.
+Students should register with Student Disability and Accessibility as early as possible in order to allow for timely conversions.

 Document Conversion Centre